stuarthayhurst/alphabetical-grid-extension/README.md

 ## Alphabetical App Grid GNOME Extension
   - Restore the alphabetical ordering of the app grid, removed in GNOME 3.38
   - App folders are saved, and treated like regular apps when sorting
+  - **Currently, the shell needs to be reloaded for the reorder to take effect (I plan on changing this in the future)**
   - Supports GNOME 3.38+, earlier versions are untested, and unnecessary
-  - Get the extension from [here](https://extensions.gnome.org/extension/XXXX/alphabetical-app-grid/)
+  - Get the extension from [here](https://extensions.gnome.org/extension/4269/alphabetical-app-grid/)
   - This project is licensed under GPL 3.0

 ![Extension](docs/icon.png)